+Dachshunds are considered dogs of average intelligence.
 According to canine intelligence tests, dachshunds are ranked 92nd out of the 138 most intelligent dog breeds.
 If you have been lucky enough to have a dachshund in your life, you will know that these dogs are quite clever and charismatic.
 Dachshunds can be stubborn and have a mind of their own.
 This comes from the fact that they were bred to work independently as badger hunters.

 According to canine psychologist Stanley Coren, there are three types of intelligence in dogs; adaptive intelligence (or figuring something out), working intelligence (following orders), and instinctive intelligence or innate talent.

 For this reason, those of us who know this breed very well, have the impression that this is one of the most intelligent dog breeds.
 But, how come they rank so low?
 What does science say about it?
-How smart dachshunds really are?
+How smart dachshunds are?
 Let’s find out.

 What is the IQ of a dachshund?

-For one thing, while doxies rank low in obedience and trainability tests, they tend to be really good at other things like problem-solving, reading the body language of the owners, or quick learning.
+For one thing, while doxies rank low in obedience and trainability tests, they tend to be good at other things like problem-solving, reading the body language of the owners, or quick learning.

 The book was first published back in 1994 and is based on data from professional US and Canadian canine obedience judges.
 Dr. Coren’s studies are used to determine the level of intelligence of different breeds of dogs.

 Coren set out three aspects of dog intelligence: instinctive intelligence, adaptive intelligence, and working and obedience intelligence.
 Of these three aspects, Coren offers a breed ranking for the latter category – working and obedience intelligence.

-How quickly a dog breed learned new, unknown commands.
+Dr. Coren’s trials measured the following: How quickly a dog breed learned new, unknown commands.
 The more repetitions it required for the breed to learn, the lower they ranked on the list.